joimb9064/vulnerable-lab/README.md

+# Docker version of the lab
+- docker pull iconx2020a/vuln:tomcatamd
+- docker pull iconx2020a/vuln:log4j
+- docker pull iconx2020a/vuln:log4jpayloadlinux
+- Use the docker-compose.yml file to run the two log4j images (if you like)
+- docker pull iconx2020a/vuln:james (doesnt work well)
 # Configuration
 The script will configure all the files below already.
 Just verify if individual files have the right content.